 Enterprise Partners is comprised of Product Partners and Channel Partners.
 We define Product Partners as providers of the financial and non-financial products and services that we offer in our marketplaces, including financial institutions, financial services providers and other affiliate partners.
 We define Channel Partners as organizations that allow us to reach a wide base of consumers, including but not limited to news sites, content publishers, product comparison sites and financial institutions.
-Enterprise Partners were 1,067 as of December 31, 2022, comprising 480 Product Partners and 587 Channel Partners.
-The number of Enterprise Partners prior to the ML Enterprise Acquisition was not significant.
+Enterprise Partners were 1,171, comprising 547 Product Partners and 624 Channel Partners, and 1,067, comprising 480 Product Partners and 587 Channel Partners, as of December 31, 2023 and 2022, respectively.